-April: Applicants are informed of the decision of the examination board, and a small number of applicants are invited to attend the entrance examinations.
+April–May: Applicants are informed of the decisions of the examination board, and a small number of applicants are invited to attend the entrance examinations

 The candidates will be informed in advance regarding the precise dates and structure of the examination week.